patgannon/gravity/README.md

 Usage
 -----
 Below is an example of declaring your authorization rules.
 (Put this in a file available to both client and server, for example "abilities.js" in your app's root folder.)
 The rules permit a user named "Bill Brasky" to manage (perform all actions) on the Todos collection, and permits all other logged-in users to create or update Todos, or to delete the Todo titled "Marie Curie".
-(The criteria has can have multiple criteria, all of which must match, and is the way you could enforce that a user can only modify or delete their own items.)
+(The criteria has can have multiple criterion, all of which must match, and is the way you could enforce that a user can only modify or delete their own items.)

 ``` javascript
 if (typeof Gravity === 'undefined') {